Title VI Plan

 I, as Chair of the Policy Board of the Fargo-Moorhead Metropolitan Council of Governments (Metro COG), am personally committed to and support taking all steps to ensure that no person or groups of persons shall, on the grounds of race, color, national origin, sex, age, disability, limited English proficiency, or income status, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any and all programs, services, or activities administered by Metro COG, its recipients, sub recipients, and contractors.

-The Executive Director, Cindy Gray, of Metro COG is the appointed Title VI Coordinator and ADA Coordinator.
+The Executive Director, Ben Griffith, of Metro COG is the appointed Title VI Coordinator and ADA Coordinator.
 Thus, he/she/they is granted the authority to develop, administer, and monitor the Title VI / Nondiscrimination and ADA Program as is adopted.

 Anyone who believes that he/she/they has been discriminated against should contact the Executive Director, Title VI Coordinator and ADA Coordinator via mail, phone, or email.